riptidewave93/Openwrt-MR18/README.md

 #### Modify Configs and Build
 `./build.sh modify`

 Images by default will be moved to the root dir of the repo.
+Plan to build nandloader images for public drop.

 To Do
 -----
 ##### MR18
-  * Fixup WiFi caldata to work on NAND (Research how other OpenWRT devices do it)
   * Enable/Setup Sysupgrade
   * Fixup Ethernet (Seems our PHY chip has its own mido requirements, needs more research)
   * Create Image Build Scripts (So we can stop using the default elf binaries)
   * Determine/Fixup default LED settings
   * Move LED Driver to device driver instead of kernel patch
-  * Fix/plan bootloader approach (U-Boot?
-Hard coded images? new/port driver to parse Cisco crap?)

 Working
 -----
 ##### MR18
   * All LED's and Reset Button
   * SPI Flash Storage
-  * WiFi (When caldata is on SPI)
+  * WiFi
   * NAND
   * Sysfs Integration
   * Nandloader bootable images